Organic Products Act timeline

 For example, new organics legislation in the European Union (EU) requires that organic products imported into the EU meet the same or equivalent standards to organic products produced in the EU.
 Under the EU’s new legislation, New Zealand will need to negotiate a new equivalence arrangement with the European Union by 2027 to retain our current market access.

-A robust domestic regime for organic products will:
+A robust domestic regime for organic products:

-Consultation on the Process Regulations
+Consultation on the process regulations

 The Ministry for Primary Industries (MPI) ran a public consultation on the process regulations in 2021 to hear your views on the draft organics regulations.